-The E-Teams Qualification Phase gives US-based student teams the opportunity to receive a rapid response on the fit and eligibility of their innovation for the E-Team program, as well as receive personalized feedback, before completing a full Stage 1 grant proposal.
+The E-Team Qualification Phase gives student teams the opportunity to receive a rapid response on the fit and eligibility of their innovation for the E-Team program, as well as receive personalized feedback, before completing a full Stage 1 grant proposal.

 * Only teams who are planning on applying for a Stage 1 E-Team Grant should submit a Qualification Phase application.
 Stage 2 applicants should not submit a Qualification Phase application.

 While the Qualification Phase is optional, VentureWell strongly encourages teams to take advantage of this opportunity to vet the eligibility of your innovation or invention with the goal of strengthening your Stage 1 proposal prior to submission.
 If your innovation is a good fit for the E-Teams Program, you will be invited to submit a Stage 1 proposal.

 - Teams do not need to secure VentureWell membership in order to submit a Qualification Phase application.

 - VentureWell membership IS required to submit a Stage 1 proposal.

 Why should you submit a Qualification Phase application?